prss-io/prssai/README.md

   #### Prompt

   Ask the model anything.
 It will have memory of the previous conversations and articles generated.
 To forget the history, prompt it with "erase history".
+The memory is stored locally in the [`prssai_redis` container](https://github.com/prss-io/prssai/blob/master/docker-compose.yml#L12).

   ![image](https://github.com/prss-io/prssai/assets/25509135/886f85a9-e60e-4315-b921-7ad7716ed52c)